HailOrion/Convenience_Store_App/README.md

 # Convenience_Store_App
-An app that depicts the functions of the employees.
-An intriguing convenience store app that depicts the functions of the manager cashier and customer.
+An intriguing app that depicts the functions of the customer and the employees including the manager and cashier.